-Most veterans served less than five years.
-But ask them about their service and watch — the years compress.
-Names of buddies roll off like they just shared a cigarette yesterday.
+Most veterans serve less than five years, but ask them about their service and watch what happens.
+Suddenly names of buddies roll off like they just saw each other.
+Stories begin to be shared and the hardships remembered.
 Unit numbers surface unbidden.
-The smell of morning drills, the weight of a pack, the sound of a name called at formation.
+The smell of morning PT, the weight of a rucksack, and the sound of a name called at formation.
 These things don't dim.
 They don't dissolve with age.

 "Ask a veteran about their service, and watch the years compress.
 The names of buddies roll off like they just shared a cigarette yesterday."